oroinc/docker-build/docker-compose/README.md

 Below is the configuration for docker compose and configuration files for services, in addition to `.env`, where all the variables required for the services and the application are specified.

-## Types of compose configuration
+## Types of environment
-1. `compose.yaml` - for the enterprise version of the application.
-The services used are PostgreSQL, Redis, RMQ, Elasticsearch, Mongo DB.
-1. `compose-orocommerce-application.yaml` - for the community version of the application.
-Only PostgreSQL is used.
-1. `compose_ee_services.yaml` - used together with `compose-orocommerce-application.yaml` and allow run enterprise version of the application with all services except mongo DB.
-Used to launch enterprise version of the application in VirtualBox on OS windows and iOS.

-> **NOTE:** `compose.yaml` is used by default and should not be specified in commands.
-If it is necessary to use `compose-orocommerce-application.yaml`, it must be specified using the `-f` option.
-Example: `-f compose-orocommerce-application.yaml`
+The environments for CE (Community Edition) and EE (Enterprise Edition) are different.
+The `ORO_CE` variable is used to select the desired environment.
+Set `ORO_CE=yes` to use the environment for CE (Community Edition).
+Used in conjunction with the desired application image.

-This configuration allows you to perform the following actions:
+## This configuration allows you to perform the following actions:

 1. Install application
 1. Create init image